learn-co-curriculum/react-hooks-components-basics/README.md

 HTML `<div>` element, we're also rendering our two components.
 We've created code that is not only well structured and modular, but also a straightforward description of what we want the `App` component to do: render the article first, followed by the comment.
-Here is what the resulting HTML will look like:
+Here is what the resulting elements will look like:

 ```html
 <div>